NicolaDM/MAPLE/README.md

 Please note however that SPRTA is not compatible with parallelization, that is, it can so far only be run sequentially, it is not therefore possible to use options --SPRTA and --numCores in the same MAPLE run.

+### Accounting for lineage abundance

+As of version 0.6.12 MAPLE can account for lineage abundance during phylogenetic inference.
+The idea is that, for example when placing a genome on a phylogeny, it is more likely that the genome is a copy (or a descendant) of an abundant lineage, than of a rare one.
+This is normally not accounted for in maximum likelihood phylogenetics.
+To achieve this, we have implemented two diferrent approaches collectively called HnZ (Horse not Zebra).
+The first one (HnZ1, corresponding to option --HnZ 1 ) accounts for the number of bifurcating tree topologies embedded within a multifurcating tree, and multiplies the multifurcating tree likelihood by this number.
+The second approach (HnZ2, corresponding to option --HnZ 2 ) multiplies the phylogenetic tree likelihood by a sampling likelihood, representing the probability that genomes were sampled given their abundance (as inferred by the tree itself).
+In our simulations, these HnZ methods (and in particular HnZ1) improve substantially the accuracy of MAPLE on simulated SARS-CoV-2 data, but they also require longer runtime.
+A manuscript describing HnZ1 and HnZ2 is in preparation.

 ### Robinson-Foulds distance calculation

 MAPLE can also be used to perform fast Robinson-Foulds distance calculation (using the algorithm from Day 1985) instead of performing tree inference.